Tori Ochs has always been passionate about helping others – both in her professional and personal lives.

 When Pete, Matt, and Tom decided to start Terrex, Tori’s years of working in the real estate development space coupled with her expansive understanding of the industry’s administrative and accounting needs made her the perfect fit as the firm’s key accounting and administrative support professional.
 Terrex’s culture of integrity and lack of established hierarchy attracted Tori, where she relishes the idea of being able to wear many hats and help the staff succeed in a variety of ways.
 From providing accounts payable and administrative support to serving as the firm’s functional office manager managing the reception area, Tori’s helpful and cheerful disposition plays a key role in creating a welcoming environment for clients and visitors alike.

-Tori’s passion for helping people extends to her personal life – she makes weekly visits to The Lodge Nursing and Rehab Center’s Alzheimer’s and Dementia Care Unit with her trained therapy dog Phoebe to help socialize and comfort their residents.
+Tori’s passion for helping people extends to her personal life – in the past, she made weekly visits to The Lodge Nursing and Rehab Center’s Alzheimer’s and Dementia Care Unit with her trained therapy dog Phoebe to help socialize and comfort their residents.
 Phoebe also frequently accompanies Tori to work, where she has been officially been adopted as Terrex’s “office dog,” and was featured on CBS’ Lucky Dog as part of a show on matching a rescue with someone who wanted to adopt a therapy dog.

 Tori and her husband reside in Landen and enjoy spending time with their blended family of five children and four granddaughters.
 In her spare time, Tori enjoys doing yard work, working out, and spending time with her extended family and friends.